brycetelfer/docker-cbs/README.md

 + `docker stop` (SIGTERM) is caught and triggers `catalina.sh stop` for a safe shutdown.
 If your CBS needs more than 10 seconds to stop, be sure to use the `--time n` flag to prevent docker from prematurely resorting to `kill`.

-## To-dos
-+ Explore allowing SSLv3Hello for agents below v6.21.2.0
++ Add support for SSLv2Hello allowing clients on versions less than v6.21.2.0 to connect